muratk3n/thirdwave/en/tweets/2020/week16b.md

 (perhaps even worse than some other commodities), you buy it when the price seems favorable, and sell if there are enough morons willing to pay.
-But there is no value in it, if enough ppl favored sock puppets, sock puppets could be a currency.
+But there is no value in it, if enough ppl favored sock puppets, sock puppets could be a 'store of value'.

 "Gordon Brown [..
 1999-2002] UK Chancellor of the Exchequer (who later became Prime Minister) ...  decided to sell approximately half of the